What should I talk about in the first visit?

 What kind of work should I do between therapy visits?

-Taking time to reflect, practicing meditation or yoga, homework exercises, bullet journals, workbooks, and experimenting with new coping practices can help you reach your therapy goals.
+Taking time to reflect, practicing meditation or yoga, homework exercises, bullet journals, workbooks, and experimenting with change can help you reach your therapy goals.
+Therapy visits open doors.
+The time between visits is where you develop insight and mobilize personal change.

 What is your cancellation policy?